blopa/Magento-Chatbot/README.md

 - **v1.0.2:**
     - Add Messages Queue
     - Add List More command
+    - Add error message when trying to list product from a nonexistent category
+    - Fix problem when trying to reorder
+    - Fix problem when trying to add a product to cart
+    - Fix other payload problems
     - Small code improvements
 - **v1.0.1:**
     - Fix missing parameter on CLI installation